pymc-devs/pytensor/doc/tutorial/faq_tutorial.rst

 .. code-block:: python

-   cost = something that depends on subset g = aesara.grad(cost, subset)
+   cost = something that depends on subset g = pytensor.grad(cost, subset)

 There are two ways for updating the parameters:
 Either use inc_subtensor or set_subtensor.
 It is recommended to use inc_subtensor.
-Some aesara rewrites do the conversion between the two functions, but not in all cases.
+Some pytensor rewrites do the conversion between the two functions, but not in all cases.

 .. code-block:: python